-Objectives: Provide nutrient, reduce inflammation, improve GI microbiome
+Objectives: Provide nutrients, reduce inflammation, improve GI microbiome

-Suggestions: Nutrient dense foods that digest early in the digestive system, are not inflammatory and allow less frequent eating by controlling insulin production. fish (any kind including small fish like sardines, herring), bone broth, well cooked meats/non starchy vegetables, eggs, butter, cheese – real food with no additives & preservatives, pref. home made so know what goes in.
-Better if grass-fed meat & wild caught fish they are less inflammatory & higher in nutrients.
+Suggestions: Nutrient-dense foods that digest early in the digestive system are not inflammatory and allow less frequent eating by controlling insulin production.
+Fish (any kind including small fish like sardines, herring), bone broth, well-cooked meats/nonstarchy vegetables, eggs, butter, cheese – real food with no additives & preservatives, pref.
+Homemade, so know what goes in.
+It is better if grass-fed meat & wild-caught fish are less inflammatory & higher in nutrients.

-– Avoid: inflammatory seed/vegetable oils (processed, high omega 6 ( linoleic acid) to 3 ratio), sweeteners (saccharin & sucralose associated with IBD and they can be in many sugar free products), sugar, refine carbs & starchy vegetables, grains/gluten, soy (dietary isoflavone (soy) associated with UC), most package foods, high lectin food (e.g.: kidney beans, soybean, wheat).
+– Avoid inflammatory seed/vegetable oils (processed, high omega 6 ( linoleic acid) to 3 ratios), sweeteners (saccharin & sucralose associated with IBD and they can be in many sugar-free products), sugar, refined carbs & starchy vegetables, grains/gluten, soy (dietary isoflavone (soy) associated with UC), most package foods, high lectin food (e.g., kidney beans, soybean, wheat).

 Cook nightshade family (tomatoes, potatoes, bell peppers, eggplants) – cooking (quick high heat) can reduce lectins.

-– Avoid antibiotics if possible, try to replace gut microbiome by eating fermented food and yogurt that is made from whole milk and yogurt cultures only or better, home made yogurt.
+– Avoid antibiotics if possible, try to replace gut microbiome by eating fermented food and yogurt made from whole milk and yogurt cultures only or, better, homemade yogurt.

 – Sun exposure for vitamin D and other benefits